New Tutorials >> Flash Tutorials >> How to Make a Flash Animation in Adobe Flash Professional / CC

-We will draw a jetpack with a thrusting animation in Flash and test out its flight with simple code.
+This tutorial covers a step-by-step process on how to make Flash animation.
+We will draw a jetpack with a thrusting animation in Flash and give it vertical flight with some simple actionscript code.

 One for the background, one for the jetpack and one for Actions.

 Put any kind of simple background.